 “Why would I what?”
 Roman asked, when Gareth trailed off.

-“Tell a Unity Representative that you’d kill me,” Leandros said, meeting Roman’s gaze evenly.
-Roman could see the fury in his eyes, but there was more to it— sadness and fear and other emotions Roman was less familiar with.
+“Tell one of the Magistrates that you’d kill me,” Leandros said, meeting Roman’s gaze.
+Roman could see the fury in his eyes, but there was more to it— sadness, fear, and other emotions Roman wasn’t used to seeing in Leandros’ eyes.

 Isobel froze, needle poised over Leandros’ skin.
 “He what?”

-“It was Moira.
-She asked Roman to kill Leandros in exchange for putting Roman on the team,” Gareth told her.
+“It’s true, I heard it,” Gareth said.
+“Moira was in on it, too – she asked Roman to kill Leandros in exchange for putting Roman on the team,” Gareth told her.
 “I overheard the whole conversation.”

 Roman held his hands up defensively between himself and the others.
 “It’s not what it sounds like!
-I panicked.
-I need to be on this team, and Moira would’ve taken me off if I’d refused.
-And she would’ve just asked someone else to do it, anyway.
-So I thought saying yes would at least give us time to— give me time to tell Leandros, or think of some way out of this.
+I need to be on this team, and if I’d refused, they wouldn’t have let me just walk away.
+And then they would have hired someone else, anyway – someone more willing to finish the job.
+I thought saying yes would at least give us time to— give me time to tell Leandros, or think of some way out of this.
 And this way, they won’t hire anyone else in the meantime.”

 Leandros pinched the bridge of his nose.
-“You idiot.”
+“You’re an idiot.”

 “It wasn’t a bad plan!
 I didn’t know Gareth was there eavesdropping!”